-Please select the following link to view a listing of Dartmouth alumnae who are working in Theater, Motion Pictures, Television, News and Documentaries and Music.
+Click on the link below to view a listing of Dartmouth alumnae who are working in theater, motion pictures, television, news, documentaries and music.

-Kudos to Jason Hsiao, Steve Clifton and DAEMA for a wonderful job compiling this information.
+Kudos to Jason Hsiao, Steve Clifton and DAEMA for doing a wonderful job compiling this information.

 Wheaton Simis '08

 "As a student in the Department of Theater, I was surrounded by faculty, staff and students who encouraged both my academic and professional growth.
 I was pushed to ask rigorous questions of and think critically about the history, literature and performance traditions that we have inherited as theater makers.
 In my lab, the Hopkins center theaters and internships with exceptional institutions, I acquired the basic skills to enter the profession.
 Because the faculty has substantial relationships with their colleagues in the field, I was introduced to professional companies where I could contribute and continue to learn.
 I now can trace every professional opportunity I've had back to my undergraduate education and the relationships I forged with fellow students and faculty."

 Niegel Smith '02

 "My time at Dartmouth has been invaluable in my journey as an artist.
 The faculty and staff are knowledgeable, caring, and accessible, the students are dedicated and passionate, and the quality of production is high.
 I have been nurtured and challenged, and given opportunities rarely seen in an undergraduate education.
 My experiences at Dartmouth, both in the classroom and out, have laid a solid foundation that I am excited to build upon in the professional world."